TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 information.
 When you call one of the logging methods on an instance of :class:`LoggerAdapter`, it delegates the call to the underlying instance of :class:`Logger` passed to its constructor, and arranges to pass the contextual information in the delegated call.
-Here's a snippet from the code of :class:`LoggerAdapter`::
+Here's a snippet kutoka the code of :class:`LoggerAdapter`::

     def debug(self, msg, /, *args, **kwargs):
         """
-        Delegate a debug call to the underlying logger, after adding contextual information from this adapter instance.
+        Delegate a debug call to the underlying logger, after adding contextual information kutoka this adapter instance.
         """
         msg, kwargs = self.process(msg, kwargs)
         self.logger.debug(msg, *args, **kwargs)